-Income received from investments that are captured by the FDR regime.
+This is income received from investments that are captured by the FDR regime.

 These may not be taxable to you.

 You need to determine if you are exempt from the FDR regime or not.
 If you are not exempt from FDR you need to calculate taxable income to include in your tax return according to the FDR rules.